-In 2015, Michael converted Baltimore Police Department’ s Forensic Facial Imaging Unit to a real-time – online operation; the first major police agency in the country to do so.
+In 2015, Michael converted Baltimore Police Department’ s Forensic Facial Imaging Unit to an online operation; the first major police agency in the country to do so.
 Today, he remains the department’ s Forensic Artist, providing them remote services with the same efficiency similar to when he was onsite.

-Michael’ s long and distinguished career as a forensic artist paralleled his law enforcement career.
+Michael’ s long and distinguished career as a forensic artist paralleled his successful law enforcement career.
 The experience he gained investigating violent crimes, sexual assaults and juvenile crime helped him develop highly-specialized interview skills which Michael adapted for his role as a police sketch artist.
 His unique perspective on eyewitnesses, coupled with strong communication skills, has made Michael one of Southern California’ s most sought after police sketch artists.
-Those same skills helped him develop successful police sketches in many high-profile cases such as: The Samantha Runnion murder, the Anthony Martinez murder, the Baton Rouge serial killer, and Orange County’ s (CA) Fortune Teller murder.
+Combining those skills with his law enforcement experience helped him develop successful police sketches in many high-profile cases such as: The Samantha Runnion murder, the Anthony Martinez murder, the Baton Rouge serial killer, and Orange County’ s (CA) Fortune Teller murder.

 Throughout his career, Michael has been recognized for his contributions to law enforcement.
 He’s been the recipient of several prestigious awards, including: The Orange Police Department Award of Merit, United States Congressional Certificate of Recognition, The American Legion Award and was nominated for the Orange County Sheriff’ s Department Medal of Valor.
 In 2013, Michael became certified by the International Association for Identification after completing a comprehensive testing and portfolio review process.

 Michael’ s cases have been profiled on: ‘ America’ s Most Wanted’ and ‘ Unsolved Mysteries’ .
 He’s also been profiled in several major newspapers and interviewed on: CNN with Connie Chung, Fox News Channel, ABC 20/20 with Barbara Walters and ID Discovery’ s show “Wicked Attraction: Bad Fortune.”